chef/chef-web-docs/chef_master/source/resource_windows_dns_zone.rst

 The windows_dns_zone resource has the following actions:

 ``:create``
     Creates and updates a DNS Zone.
-Default
+Default.

 ``:delete``
     Deletes a DNS Zone.